emmastrand/EmmaStrand_Notebook/_posts/2020-01-31-ITS2-Sequencing-Protocol.md

 | 1      | 2 min  | 72°  |
 | 1      | ∞ min  | 4°   |

 14. Run 5 μl of each product on a 2% agarose gel using the following [Putnam Lab Gel Electrophoresis protocol](https://emmastrand.github.io/EmmaStrand_Notebook/Gel-Electrophoresis-Protocol/) to check for ~300 bp product.
-  *Pooling occurs only after duplicate or triplicate samples (based on if you chose duplicates or triplicates above) have successfully amplified and confirmed on the gel*
-15. Pool products into PCR strip tubes (100 μl total) appropriately labeled with the sample ID.
-These will be the PCR product stock.
+15. Pool products into PCR strip tubes (100 μl total) appropriately labeled with the sample ID. *Pooling occurs only after duplicate or triplicate samples (based on if you chose duplicates or triplicates above) have successfully amplified and confirmed on the gel.* These will be the PCR product stock.
 Store at -20&deg;C.
 16. Aliquot 45 μl of each product from the PCR product stock (in Step 11) into new PCR strip tubes appropriately labeled with the sample ID.
 These tubes will be delivered to the sequencing center.
 Store at -20&deg;C until delivering to the sequencing center.